 Every day at around 1000 h, the old nectar was emptied from the system, which was rinsed and filled with plain water until 1500 h, when it was filled again with fresh nectar.
 Twice a week, the system was filled with 70% ethanol for an hour to prevent microbial growth, then repeatedly rinsed with water.

 When a tagged bat approached a flower, the individual RFID number was read.
-If the bat then poked its nose into the flower and interrupted the light beam, it triggered the release of a reward.
+If the bat then poked its nose into the flower and interrupted the light beam, this could trigger the release of a reward.
 The pinch valve opened and the pump moved the correct number of pre-programmed steps to dispense nectar to the head of the flower.
 The bat could easily hover in front of the flower and lick up the nectar.
 A reward was given only when both events occurred, i.e., the RFID reader identified a bat and the photo gate was triggered.
 The flowers and the pump were connected to a Windows PC, which ran the experimental programs and the program used to automatically flush, clean and fill the pump and tubing system (PhenoSoft Control, PhenoSys, Germany).

-Figure 1: Schematic of the cage and flower set-up
+Figure 1: Schematic of the cage and flower set-up (not drawn to scale)

 Experimental procedure